Ta (Indic): Conjuncts of 𑒞

 As is common in Indic scripts, Tirhuta joins letters together to form conjunct consonant clusters.
-As is common in most Indic scripts, conjucts of ra are indicated with a repha or rakar mark attached to the rest of the consonant cluster.
+As is common in most Indic scripts, conjuncts of ra are indicated with a repha or rakar mark attached to the rest of the consonant cluster.
 Unlike most Tirhuta letters, Ta 𑒞 does not take an explicit virama when forming conjuncts, but rather has an explicit combining form.